 - Homemade Rice Cereal or rice* - 2 tbsp

 - Banana - 1 small

-- * If using rice dry roast, powder, and use
+- * If using rice dry roast powder, and use

 - Wash apple in running water well.
 Peel the skin off from the apple with a peeler.
 Remove the seeds in the center part after cutting the Apple vertically into two pieces.
 Then chop them into equal size small cubes.
 Set aside.
 Peel banana and slice them into cubes.
 Keep it ready.
 Heat a saucepan with 1 cup of water.
-Bring it to a boil and add 2 tbsp of rice cereal powder.
+Bring it to a boil and add 2 tablespoon of rice cereal powder.
 Mix well with a whisk.
 Make sure that no lumps are formed.

 - Cook the rice powder in low flame for 5 to 8 minutes or until it is thoroughly cooked in sauce consistency.

 - Once the rice powder is cooked to a sauce consistency, add apple cubes.
 Give a quick stir.